 While only a town of less than 5,000, Gibsons has captured the eye of travel foodies by offering a selection of noteworthy restaurants and breweries.

-I highly recommend you start your day with a coffee in a cone from Beachcombers coffee.
+I highly recommend you start your day with craft coffee in a cone from Beachcomber coffee.
 If you’re wondering how the coffee doesn’t leak out the bottom, it involves a generous portion of chocolate fondant at the bottom.
 Beachcomber also frequently carries the legendary Deadly Donuts, which are super sweet treats that are creative both with their flavors and ingredients.
 Donuts like vegan lavender earl grey, gluten free mint brownie donuts or a vegan churro donut.

 While in Gibsons, grab a delicious sweet or savory crepe from Clever Crepe a crepe shed on the main street.
 The friendly duo that runs this restaurant have masterfully created a small menu of crepes packed with fresh ingredients.
 While they stick to the classic crepe options, they offer a daily crepe special to show off their creative culinary side.

 There is a great bakery in Lower Gibsons, right on the Main Street near the Clever Crepe called Sandy’s Bake Shoppe.
 It’s not a sit down place, just a small shop with a counter and delicious pastries.